yasminessam96/Yasmin-Essam/Test Design, Bug Reporting and Test Automation.md

 ###### Expected Results:
 1. The app has no expenses or incomes inputted yet so the budget should be the only one visible and should be $100
 ###### Actual Results:
-1. The app displays $3.33 in blue as budget which is incorrect
+1. The app displays $3.33 in blue as budget which is incorrect (see attached image)
 ###### Attachements:
 ![budget bug image](https://github.com/yasminessam96/Yasmin-Essam/blob/master/budget.jpg)
 ###### Affected Devices: